lfore888/105-unit-3/README.md

 4. A .cvs file that is a subset of the County Public Health data

-5. A chart that visualizes the subset data
+5. three charts that visualize the subset data

 The data comes from the County Public Health Data